Who We Are

 Importance of Committee

 The Committee is the leading national source of information and discussion on legal and regulatory issues impacting institutional investors, a forum for discussion of proposed changes to the rules and regulations governing investment activities and a source of information to its members and other substantive committees of the ABA's Business Law Section on emerging policy issues pertaining to institutional investor affairs.
-The Committee will be an advocate for institutional investors within the ABA.
+The Committee is an advocate for institutional investors within the ABA.

 Committee Membership and Future Events